alxvgt/qatracker/README.md

     - { resource: config-phploc.yaml }
 ```

-## Docs
+## Docs & QA
-Some informatiosn about this tool are available here : [Docs](https://alxvgt.github.io/index.html)
+Some informations about this tool are available here : [Docs](https://alxvgt.github.io/qatracker/)

 ## Contributing
 You can contribute to this project by adding issue or pull request.